 We produce black/tan Shiba Inu's, red Shiba Inu's, sesame Shiba Inu's, and cream Shiba Inu's.
-Our Shiba Inu's have health and structure.
-Several of our dogs go back to Chic OFA tested dogs. and fabulous imported lines one who is a direct import and most of our Shiba's are at least from two imported parents many Nippod dogs behind several of our Shibas.
+Our Shiba Inu dogs have health and structure.
+Many of our dogs in our program go back to top Nippo lines Chic OFA-tested dogs with fabulous imported Nippo lines one of whom is a direct import who is 100% Nippo and most of our Shiba's are at least from two imported parents many Nippod dogs behind our Shibas and one Male is Full NIPPO Japanese Shiba Inu lines.
 Our dogs have very sound health behind them as well as a great structure for the breed.
 Many Shiba Inus have slipped hocks and poor structure.
 Structure and temperament and health are our top focus.
 Color is second.
 Structure, health, and temperaments are the most important factor in a breeding program.
 You will find several AKC show breeders that will not include creams.
 This is a shame.
 The beautiful variety and it is ridiculous not to include stunning creams with fabulous healthy linage and type as well as adding them helps the fire red color and cleans up the surface color of the coat on the reds.
 Structure and health are the longevity of your Shiba Inu remember that not color or variety.